mark-watson/Clojure-AI-Book/manuscript/kgn.md

 - Lines 24-39 collects comment descriptions for each input entity.
 - Lines 40-50 find, for each entity URI pair, possible relationships between entities.

-Function **kgn** returns a map of summaries and discovered entity relationships tat we saw listed early in this chapter.
+Function **kgn** returns a map of summaries and discovered entity relationships that we saw listed early in this chapter.

 {lang="clojure",linenos=on}
 ~~~~~~~~